Usinger-CZ/post-install-config/README.md

 ![Screenshot (6)](https://github.com/user-attachments/assets/83a0990d-a804-49c0-9ef1-556645cbcb52)

 Added two new agents to the system.
-Jane Doe has been assigned the "Supreme Admins" role, providing her with full read and write access, as well as membership in the SysAdmins department.
-John Doe has been created with "View Only" access and assigned to the Support department.
+Jane Doe has been assigned the "Supreme Admins" role, providing her with full read and write access.
+John Doe has been created with "View Only" access.
 </p>
 <br />